bidiaz101/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Checked the route to create existed with rails routes added a byebug to the create methof inside the Toys controller Server logs said "Toys" was an unititialized contant Changed to "Toy" fixed the bug

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Console said my frontend was expecting JSON and my backend wasn't returning JSON.
+Added a render json: to the last line of the update method in the toys controller

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Checked to see if the destroy route existed with rails routes.
+It did not, so I added it to the routes.rb file